-When you’re passing the burning Ghats on the Ganges river, you’re pretty much attending someone’s funeral.
+When you’re passing the burning Ghats on the Ganges river, you’re pretty much-attending someone’s funeral.
 So, dress conservatively.

 Also this way, less guys will stare and think you’re asking for attention (not my opinion, but it’s now Indian men think – trust me).

-Guys will approach you
+4. Guys will approach you

 It can get tiring and now after 12 months of being here, if I’m not in the mood, I just ignore instead of being polite.

 Some days, I just can’t be bothered with the same questions.

 I love meeting local people and do everywhere I go.
 But, you will just know when it’s seedy.

-Watch out for scams
+5. Watch out for scams

 Something like 40% of people in Varanasi have permanent employment so poverty, pickpocketing and scams are everywhere.

-Obviously as you’re alone the price will be higher for boat tours and transport so it may be worth buddying up with someone here.
+Obviously, as you’re alone the price will be higher for boat tours and transport so it may be worth buddying up with someone here.

 I cover a lot more detail of scams and how to avoid them in my article ’13 travel safety tips for Varanasi you need to know before you visit’.

-Don’t try Bhang alone
+6. Don’t try Bhang alone

 Bhang or Bhang Lassi (also known as special lassi) is edible cannabis mixed into a yoghurt drink.

-Always go to a government approved shop.
+Always go to a government-approved shop.
 If you even have any doubt or fear before trying it, I wouldn’t bother.
 It could have a lasting effect.

-Be careful going out at night alone
+7. Be careful going out at night alone

 The dark, narrow alley ways in Varanasi are a labyrinth in the day and even more confusing in the night.
 It can be so easy to lose your way.

-After the Ganga aarti in the evening I headed back to my hotel as it felt a lot safer.
+After the Ganga aarti in the evening, I headed back to my hotel as it felt a lot safer.

-Consider a tour guide
+8. Consider a tour guide

 The only reason why I finally started to enjoy my trip to Varanasi was because of my tour guide Ravi.

 At first, when I was heading outside I flat out refused to even talk to him fearing the worst.

-He knew all the places I wanted to go, explained to me what Varanasi was about, protected me from charging bulls, got me a front row seat for the night aarti and introduced me to all sorts of fortune tellers, babas and sadhus!
+He knew all the places I wanted to go, explained to me what Varanasi was about, protected me from charging bulls, got me a front-row seat for the night aarti and introduced me to all sorts of fortune-tellers, babas and sadhus!